Quantum Approximate Optimization Algorithm for Test Case Optimization: Conclusion and Future Work

 \section{Conclusion and Future Work}

 Quantum Computing (QC) holds great potential to solve many important and challenging problems in the long term.
 In the near future, their applications to solve optimization problems seem realistic.
 To this end, Quantum Approximate Optimization Algorithms (QAOAs) are emerging as promising algorithms with several applications demonstrated in areas such as finance and scheduling.
 Along this line of investigation, we studied QAOAs in the context of test optimization for software systems.
 We contributed by providing a generic formulation of test optimization to solve it with QAOAs.
 Moreover, we integrated an existing test impact order strategy with QAOAs such that they can solve larger problems that cannot be solved with today's limited number of available qubits.
-Finally, we performed an empirical study with five case studies with four industrial datasets.
-The results of experiments demonstrated the benefit of using QAOA's for solving test optimization problems, which managed to reach similar or even better effectiveness compared to a classical Genetic Algorithm.
+We performed an empirical study with five case studies and four industrial datasets.
+First, we empirically evaluated \ourApproach on an ideal simulator.
+The results demonstrated the benefit of using \ourApproach for solving test optimization problems, which managed to reach similar or even better effectiveness compared to a classical genetic algorithm.
+Second, our experiments on a noisy simulator demonstrated that the impact of noise on \ourApproach is insignificant, thus making it a viable solution for real quantum computers.
 In the future, we want to investigate solving other software engineering optimization problems with QAOAs.